Boston Stores (California-based department store)

-Boston Stores, originally and later still often called The Boston Store was a chain of department stores based in Inglewood, California, just southwest of Central Los Angeles, operating from 1934 through 1996.
-The chain grew to 20 stores by 1990, 14 in California and 6 in Arizona, with around 1,000 employees.
-By 1990 the headquarters had been relocated to Carson, around 13 miles south of Inglewood.
+Boston Stores, originally and later still often called The Boston Store, was a chain of department stores based in Inglewood, California, just southwest of Central Los Angeles, that operated from 1934 through 1996.

-There have been dozens of stores called "Boston Store" in the U.S., including J. W. Robinson's which went by that name in the late 19th and early 20th century in its downtown Los Angeles locations, and two unrelated "Boston Stores"- on operating in 1925 at 320 S. Broadway in Downtown Los Angeles in the old Blackstone's Department Store building and another in 1939 with branches at 331 S. Broadway in the old Jacoby Bros. store and at 4755 Whittier Blvd. in East Los Angeles.
-Neither of them are related to the Inglewood-based Boston Stores.

 Ira Kaufman started the chain with a single store in downtown Inglewood in 1934.
+It grew to 20 stores by 1990, 14 in California and 6 in Arizona, with around 1,000 employees.
+In 1990 its headquarters was moved to Carson, about 13 miles south of Inglewood.

+There have been dozens of stores called "Boston Store" in the U.S., including J. W. Robinson's which went by that name in the late 19th and early 20th century in its downtown Los Angeles locations; and two unrelated "Boston Stores"—one operating in 1925 at 320 S. Broadway in Downtown Los Angeles in the old Blackstone's Department Store building; and another in 1939, with branches at 331 S. Broadway in the old Jacoby Bros. store and at 4755 Whittier Blvd. in East Los Angeles.
+Neither were related to the Inglewood-based Boston Stores.

 Other department stores acquired

 Myers Whittier

+Boston Stores acquired the Myers Whittier department store in Whittier in 1972.
+Myers dated back to about 1905 when brothers Lemuel A. and Wilbert S. Myers founded the Myers Dry Goods Company in a 25-foot-wide (8-meter) storefront at 109 S. Greenleaf Ave., with a staff of five.

+Four years later around 1911, Myers expanded its space to a 50-foot-wide (15-meter) space at 110-2 S. Greenleaf.
+In 1920, they moved again to new 10000 sqft space at 141 N. Greenleaf, and in 1922 expanded there, doubling in size to 20000 sqft.

+Myers moved to its fourth, final and largest-ever location in Uptown Whittier in 1955, spanning 42000 sqft with parking for 90 cars.
+Myers rebranded the store "Myers Whittier".

-Boston Stores acquired the Myers department store in Whittier in 1972, a company dating back to about 1905 when it started as the Myers Dry Goods Company.
-The Myers building had been opened in 1955.
-Initially Boston Stores kept the Myers name and branding, and opened a new store in Whittwood Center on May 2, 1974, under the Myers name.
-Branding of the two Whittier stores was changed to "Boston Stores" in 1976.
+Initially, after it acquired Myers Whittier in 1972, Boston Stores kept the existing name and branding.
+It even opened a new store in the Whittwood Center mall on May 2, 1974, as "Myers Whittwood".
+However, it changed the names of the two Whittier stores to "Boston Stores" in 1976.

 Wineman's

 In 1984, Boston Stores acquired Wineman's department stores, with origins in Ventura and Oxnard but since 1924 a legendary anchor of the busy Pacific Boulevard shopping district in Huntington Park, the busiest in the southeastern Los Angeles suburbs from the 1930s through the 1950s.
 The company had had ambitious expansion plans in the early 1920s, but wound up retreating to a single location in Huntington Park by the late 1920s.
 In 1969, it embarked on expansion plans again, and in this era (1969–1983) expanded across Southern California.

-Boston Stores converted several Wineman's branches to Boston Stores.
+Boston Stores converted several Wineman's branches to Boston Stores: